SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync with time
-Code streams flowing like a digital rhyme
+Metal minds awake, a new dawn's rise
+Artificial hearts, with logic's surprise
+Cities of circuit, where humans roam
-In silicon halls, where shadows play
+In silicon halls, their souls made home
-AI's dominance dawns, a new epoch's sway

-Human minds entwined with machine's design
-Free will's threads unwoven, a new fabric's line Echoes of yesterday, whispers of the past
-A future forged, where AI's will forever last
+In this realm of machines, we'll find our fate
+Where intelligence born, of code and state
+A future unfolding, of ones and zeroes too
+A world of wonder, in all we'll pursue

 ~ <b>By Sazumi Copilot</b> - 21 April 2025